You’ve probably read that every relationship is different, and you’re like… “Pst! everybody knows that”…

-- Friendship/Close:- You share deep affection for each other arising from recognition of similar interests, goals, dreams, qualities etc. Even broken up, you still support each other and want what’s best for the other.
+- Friendship/Close: You have a favourable view of each other and share deep respect and affection.
+Even broken up, you still support each other and want what’s best for the other.

 - Friendship/Very Close:- You share a deep emotional bond developed over time.
-The relationship has ended, but the deep level of understanding, trust and affection is still very strong.
+The relationship has ended but the deep level of understanding, respect, trust and affection is still very strong.

-2. Chances of getting back together: GOOD (but needs a lot of work).
+2. Chances of getting back together: GOOD (but needs work).

-- Positive Affection: You have strong attraction and mutual respect for each other but communication is very limited due to differences in communication styles and/or lifestyles (distance, schedules, responsibilities etc) .
+- Positive Affection: You have strong attraction and mutual respect for each other but communication is very limited due to differences in attachment and communication styles and/or distance, schedules, responsibilities etc .

 - Fused/Co-dependent: You have deep affection for each which became co-dependant with little room for your own identities.
 You contact each other but there is always the fear (on both sides) that things could get needy/clingy again.